How to eFile a Petition

 Check the Deadline for Filing

 You may have received a notice in the mail from the Internal Revenue Service (IRS).
 In most cases, the Court must receive your electronically filed Petition no later than 11:59 pm Eastern Time on the last date to file.
-Petitions received after this time may be untimely and your case may be dismissed for lack of jurisdiction.
+Petitions received after this time may be untimely and your case may be dismissed.

 Before You Electronically File a Petition

-1. Do NOT put your Social Security number or taxpayer ID number on the Petition.
+1. Do NOT put your Social Security number, Taxpayer ID number, or Employee ID number on the Petition.

 2. Do NOT attach any other documents (such as tax returns, copies of receipts, or other types of evidence) to your Petition.

-1. Remove or block out (redact) your Social Security Numbers (SSN), Taxpayer Identification Numbers (TIN), or Employer Identification Numbers (EIN) on a COPY of the IRS Notice(s) or in a manner that does not permanently alter the original IRS Notice(s).
+2. Remove or block out (redact) Social Security Numbers (SSN), Taxpayer Identification Numbers (TIN), or Employer Identification Numbers (EIN) on a COPY of the IRS Notice(s) or in a manner that does not permanently alter the original IRS Notice(s).

 6. File once.
 Do NOT file a Petition both electronically and by mail.